ada-school/android-recylcer-view/README.md

     }
   ````

-3. Make your *DogsListFragment* implment the *DogBreedClickListener* interface and store the selected breed into your shared ViewModel.
+3. Make your *DogsListFragment* implement the *DogBreedClickListener* interface and store the
+   selected breed into your shared ViewModel.
-4. Create a new fragment called *BreedDetailsFragment* that displays the breed information and the variants if any.
+4. Create a new fragment called *BreedDetailsFragment* that displays the breed information and the
+   variants if any.
 5. Navigate to the *BreedDetailsFragment* inside the click listener function.

 ### Advance Challenge: Improved Dog App